syne-tune/syne-tune/docs/source/tutorials/developer/first_example.rst

   state which is modified based on this information.
-The scheduler also decides what to do with this trial, returning a :class:`~syne_tune.optimizer.scheduler.SchedulerDecision` to the :class:`~syne_tune.Tuner`, which in turn relays this decision to the back-end.
+The scheduler also decides what to do with this trial, returning a :class:`~syne_tune.optimizer.scheduler.SchedulerDecision` to the :class:`~syne_tune.Tuner`, which in turn relays this decision to the backend.
   Our ``SimpleScheduler`` maintains a sorted list of all metric values reported in ``self.sorted_results``.
 Whenever a trial reports a metric value which is worse than 4/5 of all previous reports (across all trials),